Learn

 Ship a fast, schema-correct website

 Mobile-first, sub-2.5s load, sticky order CTA, today's-hours pill, live menu in HTML (not PDF), restaurant schema markup.
-Atlas builds this from your GBP data in 60 seconds.
+Atlas is the team member built to stand this up from your GBP data and keep it accurate.

 3